dschro-1993/vehicle-api/README.md

 ## OpenAPI Spec

 The [OpenAPI-Spec](./openapi.yml) is our sinqle Source of Truth.\
-As it is also used in Terraform where we define/deploy it as API-Gateway.
+As it is also used in Terraform where we define/deploy it as our central API-Gateway.

 The Spec defines i.e.
 ```
+• Endpoints
+  • Update-By-ID # => Update Vehicle by UUID
+  • Delete-By-ID # => Delete Vehicle by UUID
+  • Find-By-ID   # => Find   Vehicle by UUID
+  • Create       # => Create Vehicle

 • Schemas
   • UpdateVehicleRequest # DTO
   • CreateVehicleRequest # DTO
   • Vehicle

-• Endpoints
-  • Update-By-ID # => Update Vehicle by UUID via optional Inputs
-  • Delete-By-ID # => Delete Vehicle by UUID
-  • Find-By-ID   # => Find   Vehicle by UUID
-  • Create       # => Create Vehicle via required Inputs
 ````

 ## Infra